SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 In either case, you may choose any of the following:

  * If you are the entity initiating the Simplex transaction (a wallet app, an exchange, etc.), you can send the relevant destination crypto address as part of `initiate`.
- * Use a pre-configured crypto address.
+ * Use a preconfigured crypto address.
  * We may get a bulk of destination addresses from you ahead of time.
  * We may ask you specifically per transaction.